Lecrapouille/MyMakefile/README.md

 # MyMakefile

 [MyMakefile](https://github.com/Lecrapouille/MyMakefile) is a build system based on GNU Make for C++ projects.
-It serves as an alternative to CMake for medium-sized projects, eliminating the need to write complex Makefile rules from scratch.
+It eliminates the need to write complex Makefile rules from scratch by offering plenty of rules and macros.

+**Note:** I no longer develop in C but MyMakefile should also works.

 ## 🤔 Why MyMakefile?

-While CMake is a popular choice, MyMakefile offers several advantages for smaller projects:
+While CMake is a popular choice, MyMakefile serves as an alternative to CMake for medium-sized projects.
+Indeed, it offers several advantages for smaller C++ projects:

-- **Simplicity**: No complex syntax or obscure function names
+- **Simplicity**: No complex CMake syntax or its obscure function names.
-- **Transparency**: Direct control over the build process
-- **Efficiency**: Smaller, more readable Makefiles
+- **Efficiency**: Smaller code you have to write, more readable Makefiles.
-- **Modern Features**: All the tools you need without the complexity
+- **Modern Features**: Call engineer tools you usually need without the complexity.

+**Limitations:** MyMakefile does not support several targets in a single Makefile file but you can achieve a project mixing generating several libraries, standalone applications, demos.

 ## 🌟 MyMakefile Goals

 - Encapsulate all complex Makefile rules in two files that you can include in your project, handling:
-  - File compilation
-  - Application bundling (including macOS bundles)
-  - Shared/static library management
-  - System installation
-  - Documentation generation
+  - C++ file compilation.
+  - Has a small manifest files to download third-parties libraries.
   - Compilation flag management
+  - Application bundling (including macOS bundles).
+  - Shared/static library creation (contrary to CMake both are created).
+  - Installation on your system (header files, doc, libraries).
-  - pkg-config integration
+  - Creation/installation of pkg-config files.
+  - Documentation generation (doxygen).
+  - Call unit-tests and launch code coverage.
-  - RPM creation
+  - RPM creation.
-- Define your project structure in just a few lines of Makefile syntax
+- Define your project structure in just a few lines of Makefile syntax.
-- Let MyMakefile handle all the complex build rules for you
+- Let MyMakefile handle all the complex build rules for you.

 ## 🌐 Cross-Platform Support

 - 🐧 Linux
-- 🍎 macOS
+- 🍎 Mac OS
 - ~~🪟 Windows~~ (not yet supported)
 - 🌐 [Emscripten](https://emscripten.org)
 - 🧸 [ExaequOS](https://www.exaequos.com)